ronreiter/interactive-tutorials/tutorials/learn-perl.org/en/Variables and Types.md

 Tutorial
 --------

-Basic syntax:
+### Basic syntax

-The hash (#) sign starts a comment (there are no multiline comments)
+The hash `#` sign starts a comment (there are no multiline comments)

-The semicolon (;) is required to end each command line
+The semicolon `;` is required to end each command line

-The simplest way to print text to the screen is using the 'print' command.
+The simplest way to print text to the screen is using the `print` command.

 	print "this is a text line\n";

-The newline (\\n) needs to be explicitly defined, is required.
+The newline `\n` needs to be explicitly defined, is required.

-The double-quotes ("") used to encapsulate a string to be printed allows replacement of variable values inside the string.
-The single-quote ('') prevents variable value replacement.
+The double-quotes `""` used to encapsulate a string to be printed allows replacement of variable values inside the string.
+The single-quote `''` prevents variable value replacement.

 	$x = 5;
 	print "double quotes allow the variable named x to show its real value of $x\n";
 	print 'but within single-quotes - its value of $x is not replaced\n';

-Variables:
+### Variables

 Perl supports 3 kinds of variables
 Scalars - contain a single string or numeric value.
-Variable name must start with a $.
+Variable name must start with a `$`.
 Arrays - contain a randomly accessed ordered set of values.
-Variable name must start with a @.
+Variable name must start with a `@`.
 Hashes - contain (key, value) pairs efficiently accessed per key.
-Variable name must start with a %.
+Variable name must start with a `%`.

-Assigning values to variable is done with the equal sign (=).
-The operand to the left of the = sign is the name of the variable, and the operand to the right of the = sign is the value stored in the variable.
+Assigning values to variable is done with the equal sign `=`.
+The operand to the left of the `=` sign is the name of the variable, and the operand to the right of the `=` sign is the value stored in the variable.
 For example some assignments to scalars:

 	$item_price = 5;             # An integer assignment
 	$item_name = "Apple";        # A string